Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

 Finding a pill that works best to balance out hormone levels, however, is not easy, with many patients jumping between different brands.

-- Vaginal ring, left in place for 3 weeks, then removed for menstruation.
+- Vaginal ring, left in place for three weeks, then removed for menstruation.

-Avoiding estrogen in medications often work better for endometriosis patients.
-Endo is an estrogen dependent disease—too much estrogen allows the endo lesions to grow.
+Avoiding estrogen in medications often works better for endometriosis patients.
+Endo is an estrogen-dependent disease—too much estrogen allows the endo lesions to grow.

 Visanne (in addition to the Mirena) managed to stop my periods, despite a number of side effects.
 But it hasn't stopped the bowel bleeding.

 After a short break to recover from the operation, I'm back on Visanne, and will be until I reach natural menopause.